RossAscends/STMP/README.md

 Currently STMP supports Tabby and HordeAI, with Tabby active by default.

-**NOTE:** The API parameters are set in `client.html`.
+**NOTE:** Initial API parameters are sent by the Client and processed in the Server.

 ### Using Tabby

 - Obviously, the host must have Tabby installed and working on their device.
 Instructions for this can be found on the [TabbyAPI Github](https://github.com/theroyallab/tabbyAPI).
 - STMP assumes the default server URL of `http://127.0.0.1:5000/v1/completions` for Tabby requests.
-- Copy the TabbyAPI key from the Tabby console and paste it into `secrets.json`
+- Copy the TabbyAPI key from the Tabby console and paste it into `secrets.json`.

 ### Using Horde